tjvezina/advent-of-code/README.md

 After running `yarn create-next`, a challenge folder is created from the template with some boilerplate filled in.

 1. Copy the challenge's input into `input.txt`.
-2. Modify `init()` as necessary to handle parsing the challenge's particular input.
+2. Modify `init()` as necessary to handle parsing the challenge's particular input (this function is optional).
 3. Implement `solvePart1()`, returning some flavor text and the answer (ex. `return ['The answer is', 42];`).
 4. Once the answer is confirmed, set it as the value of `part1ExpectedAnswer` to allow future testing.
 5. (Optional) Add `reset()` if there is any non-challenge logic to execute between parts 1 and 2.